AbrahamPaulJ/diffusers-webui/README.md

 # Notes

 - You can add new checkpoints/models to the models folder.
-Supports ".ckpt", ".safetensor" and diffusers formats.
+Supports ".ckpt", ".safetensors" and diffusers formats.

 - Similarly, there are folders for LoRAs and embeddings.